-As of August 11, the Centers for Disease Control (CDC) has strengthened the recommendation for all women who are pregnant, breastfeeding, trying to get pregnant or might become pregnant in the future to get the COVID-19 vaccine due as soon as possible to the surge in cases and the Delta variant.
+The Centers for Disease Control (CDC) has strengthened the recommendation for all women who are pregnant, breastfeeding, trying to get pregnant or might become pregnant in the future to get the COVID-19 vaccine due as soon as possible to the surge in cases and the Delta variant.

 Let’s talk safety